 What it means

-Marketing pipeline is the dollar-weighted forward view of qualified opportunities marketing has sourced or influenced, measured in opportunity value, stage, probability, and expected close timing.
+Marketing pipeline is the dollar-weighted forward view of qualified opportunities marketing has sourced or influenced, measured by opportunity value, stage, probability, and expected close timing.
 It is not a count of leads, form fills, MQLs, or campaign responses.
 Real marketing pipeline connects pipeline gen to sales outcomes by asking one question: which qualified opportunities are likely to become revenue, and what role did marketing play in creating or advancing them?

-Marketing pipeline counted in MQLs is mostly noise; pipeline counted in qualified opportunities tied to closed-won curves is signal.
+Marketing pipeline counted in MQLs is mostly noise.
+Pipeline counted in qualified opportunities tied to closed-won curves is signal.

 A useful marketing pipeline view includes: